juliennyambal/Presence_detection/README.md

 The steps are pretty straight forward:

 - [Install Docker](https://docs.docker.com/docker-for-windows/install/) and activate Docker Desktop (Admin): You will need to activate docker as admin in your system.
 I was using Windows 10.
-- Activate RabbitMQ Docker image.
+- Activate RabbitMQ Docker image, by running `docker-compose up` from the terminal.
 If you familiar with Docker you can create your own instance from here [Bitnami Github Repo for RabbitMQ](https://github.com/bitnami/bitnami-docker-rabbitmq).
 The credentials are:
-  - Commmad in terminal where the `docker-compose.yml` file is, type `docker-compose up`
   - Username: **user**
   - Password: **bitnami**
   - Local server: **localhost:15672**
 - Run descriptive analysis:
   - From the root folder: type in `python Dev/descriptive_analysis.py`
   - The plots should appear in the `Plots` folder